azzamallow/angular-fa-icon-from-url/README.md

 angular-fa-icon-from-url
 ========================

-An angularjs directive which adds font awesome icon classes to your element based on the url provided
+An angularjs directive which adds font awesome icon classes to your element based on the url provided.

+This directive will only add css classes to the element, you will have to include font awesome in your project to actually see the icon.
+This directive does not have jQuery has a dependency.

 install
 -------